- Get Involved

 Ray Sanborn is the President of Kama'aina Care, Inc., overseeing all operations of the four divisions (camp, preschool, school age, hotels & convention) of this multi-service organization, which provides ongoing quality education and enrichment programs serving over 7,500 children and families on a daily basis, with an employee base of 1,000.
 A graduate of the University of Hawaii, Ray has served on the ACA Southern California/Hawaii Board, is an ACA standards visitors, and a validator for the National Association for the Education of Young Children.
 He has worked for the Department of the Navy, at Kaneohe Marine Corps Base, and is a voting member of the State of Hawaii Childcare Advisory Committee.
 Ray is serving his first term on the ACA board.

-Posie Taylor is serving as the New England Representative on ACA's National Board.
+Posie Taylor is serving as the New England Representative on ACA's Board of Directors.
 She retired as the executive director of the Aloha Foundation in Vermont after a 30-year career with Aloha.
 Posie has been active in the New England Affiliate, holding numerous offices, including president, vice president, and chair of various committees for education, planning, and funds development.
 A frequent ACABoardBiosRev040813 conference presenter and contributor to Camping Magazine, Posie has served on the ACA Audit & Financial Policies Committee, the Strategic Planning Task Force, the Core Services Task Force, the 20/20 Task Force, and as a member of the National Board.
 She has degrees from Middlebury College, Columbia University, and the University of Michigan and was a founding member of the Consortium of Non-Profit Camps of Northern New England and New York State.